AndreArtus/anko/doc/SQLITE.md

     .exec()
 ```

-Update also contains `where?()` function in case you want to provide query in a traditional way:
+Update also contains a `where?()` function in case you want to filter in the traditional way:

 ```kotlin
 update("User", "name" to "Alice")